akosiaris/greek-oil-refinery-prices/README.md

 The data exists in 3 formats, JSON, CSV and SQLite.

+### JSON

-**fuels.json**: An example is below.
+The most verbose.
+An example entry below.
 For an elasticsearch compatible mapping, see elasticsearch_mapping.json

 ```